OliverBohler/Clipboard-Health-Project/README.md

 Create state-specific sales task groups to build relationships and tailor messaging based on local trends.

-# Reccomendation 2: Focus on CNA, LPN and RN jobs Based on Day of the Week
+# Recommendation 2: Focus on CNA, LPN and RN jobs Based on Day of the Week
 Certified Nursing Assistants (CNA), Licensed Practical Nurses (LPN), and Registered Nurses (RN) consistently log the most hours.
 The highest demand occurs Monday through Friday, with Wednesday and Thursday standing out as peak days across both states.
 These are the days when facilities need the most staffing support, making them key targets for sales and recruiting teams.
 This seems to be a trend accross al 10 target states.
 On the weekends (Saturday and Sunday), there is a noticeable drop in overall hours, especially for administrative roles such as RN and LPN administrators.
 However, core clinical roles—CNA, LPN, and RN—continue to show strong weekend activity, particularly in California, where weekend shifts remain substantial despite the decline.